ChrisIvanov/CSharp-Advanced/README.md

 # CSharp-Advanced
-Homeworks and Demos form the C# Advanced track in Softuni
+Homeworks and Demos form the C# Advanced track in SoftUni

+Hello!

+This is my first repository in GitHub where I will upload solving of problems of homeworks and personal projects.

+Have a good day.